GovernmentHack/resume-site/README.md

 # My Resume

 This is a portfolio website for my resume.
-I themed it like a windows 98 dekstop because it sounded like a fun idea at the time.
+I themed it like a windows 98 desktop because it sounded like a fun idea at the time.

 Current features include: